HackOverflow404/Portfolio/README.md

 - Add fetch-resume project and more to experience page
 - Add images to experience page
 - Add any missing experience or skills
-- Add contact details to about me page